 The top menu is labeled Exchange and, if you planned your engagement to have multiple conversations (e.g. a different exchange for each team within your organization), you can use it to filter your Thoughts report based on the specific exchange you want to look at.

 You can even apply filters on top of one another.
-For example, if you asked demographic questions about a participant’s team (Executives, HR, Service, Sales) and their location (East Coast, Central, West Coast) you can set the menus to look at the most important thoughts to HR staff on the West Coast, or any other combination of the responses.
+For example, if you asked survey questions about a participant’s team (Executives, HR, Service, Sales) and their location (East Coast, Central, West Coast) you can set the menus to look at the most important thoughts to HR staff on the West Coast, or any other combination of the responses.

 Search for keywords